-Our podcasts are also available free in the podcasts section of the iTunes store.
+Our podcasts are also available free in Apple Podcasts.

 Embedded Audio Player

 If you wish to share our audio, you can add it to your own website by using our Embedded Audio Player.
 On the audio item's page, click the Embed button.
 This will give you a small piece of code which you can add to your website.